apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 #### <a name="cluster"></a> Clustered Setup

-In a clustered setup, one needs to be ensured in the host application that the async indexing jobs for specific lanes are to be run as singleton in the cluster.
+In a clustered setup, one needs to ensure in the host application that the async indexing jobs for all lanes are run as singleton in the cluster.
-If `AsyncIndexUpdate` for same lane gets executed concurrently on different cluster nodes, it leads to race conditions, where an old checkpoint gets lost, leading to reindexing of the indexes.
+If `AsyncIndexUpdate` for the same lane is executed concurrently on different cluster nodes, it leads to race conditions, where an old checkpoint gets lost, leading to reindexing.

 See also [clustering](../clustering.html#scheduled-jobs)
 for more details on how the host application should schedule such indexing jobs.